prakashsanjay/Deploying-a-Django-application-to-Elastic-Beanstalk/README.md

 IAM--> Users---> Existing User---->Security Credentials--> Create Access Keys
 ---> copy both your access keys & save it in your local PC

-enter below commands in your terminal
+enter below command in your terminal

  aws configure